Jarnus09/CS253-Assignment1/README.md

 # Program Details

 - **Manager Credentials**: There is only one manager with the password `lmao_ded`.
-- **Customers and Employees**: Customers have IDs 1 to 5, and employees have similar IDs.
+- **Customers and Employees**: Customers have IDs 1,2,3,4,5 and employees have similar IDs.
 Their passwords follow the format `Password1` to `Password5`.

 # Contact Information